-2. As an alternative to the system described above, instead of explicitly alerting the user that a "lie" occured, how might you design an interface to encourage "authenticity" in interaction.
+2. As an alternative to the system described above, instead of explicitly alerting the user that a "lie" occurred, how might you design an interface to encourage "authenticity" in interaction.
 Make sketches with descriptions for email and Skype for a specific scenario.
 Describe your design choices.
-Would this improve the quality of conversation in romantic, businness, courtroom, classroom settings?
+Would this improve the quality of conversation in romantic, business, courtroom, classroom settings?
 Compare and contrast to no change in the interface.

 poker).
-In other communities, deception can result in higher
+In other communities, deception can result in

 etc.).
-Choose two online communities - one where the cost of
+Choose two online communities - one where the cost

-should be submitted via compass in PDF form.
+be submitted via compass in PDF form.

-Late responses will not be accepted.
+responses will not be accepted.